petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/object-api-basics.md

       --user "test@liferay.com:learn"
    ```

-   In this example, the only role is Owner, and its permissions are: Delete, Permissions, Update, and View.
+   In this example, the only role is *Owner*, and its permissions are: Delete, Permissions, Update, and View.

    ```json
    {